jask-lang/interpreter/README.md

 >>> print("Hello World!")
 Hello World!
 ```
-Please note that runtime errors are always passed to *stderr* so there is no need for a separate permission for error printing.
+Please note that the interpreter has always the permission to write runtime errors to *stderr*.
 ## Permissions
 ### allow-stdout
 Allows jask to use *print*